Sohan022/Data-Structures-in-C/Priority Queue/README.md

 ## Description

-Priority queue data structure using heap that supports insertion, deletion,search the element with highest priority.
+Priority queue data structure using heap that supports insertion, deletion, search the element with highest priority.